 About the Department

-The department of surgical gastroenterology at JIPMER was established in the year 2010 with an aim provide advanced treatment, for training and extend research in the area of surgical gastroenterology.
-The department aims to act as a leader in this domain in the country.
+The department of surgical gastroenterology at JIPMER was established in the year 2010 with an aim to provide advanced treatment, for quality training and research in the field of surgical gastroenterology.
+The department aims at leading this domain in the country.
 It is located in the JIPMER super specialty block.
-It is a 30 bedded clinical unit with three full-time faculties, six resident doctors, junior residents, 33 nursing staff and other supporting staff.
+It is a 30 bedded clinical facility with three full-time faculty, six resident doctors, one Post-doctoral fellow, Junior residents, 33 nursing staff and other supporting staff.
 The department manages patients with complicated surgical problems in the GI tract and has outpatient clinics, general and special wards, intensive care unit and operation theatre.
-Superspeciality degree program is running with two trainees per year.
-Regular residency teaching programs and continuing nursing programs are ongoing.
-The department runs a simulation laboratory, stoma clinic and a diet clinic.
-State of the art facilities and equipment’s are available to fulfill the needs of complicated patients.
-Patient-centered research in various arenas is one of the foremost priorities of the department.
-The planned expansion in terms of new services, programs and infrastructure development are ongoing.
+Superspeciality degree program is run with an uptake of two trainees per year.
+Systematically residency teaching programs and continuing nursing education programs are conducted.
+The department runs facilities such as simulation laboratory, Liver clinic, stoma clinic and a diet clinic.
+State of the art infrastructure and equipment’s are available to fulfil the needs of complicated patients.
+Relevant Patient-centered research is one of the foremost priorities of the department.
+Planned expansion in terms of new services, programs and infrastructure development are ongoing.
 Patients are treated at a highly subsidized rate.
-Quality and safety of high order is maintained in patient care.
+The Quality of patient care and safety are maintained at the highest level.

 The department of surgical gastroenterology at JIPMER is envisioned to act as the leader in the specialty in the country.
 The goal is to act as a department of excellence in patient care, teaching and research.

-Patient care- The aim is to develop innovative strategies in diagnosis and treatment of common surgical diseases in the gastrointestinal tract which are common in southern India.
+Patient care: The aim is to develop innovative strategies in diagnosis and treatment of common surgical diseases involving gastrointestinal tract which are common in Southern India.
 The core areas include cancer of liver, chronic pancreatitis, portal hypertension and cancer of esophagus.
 The innovations include new concepts in etiology, re-look into the existing definitions and descriptions, novel diagnostic and evaluation algorithms and new management strategies.
 Existing standard operating procedures for a particular disease will be relooked and modifications will be suggested.
 Developing new concepts in equipment and instrument designs will be a priority.

-Teaching- The aim is to include new systems of teaching in super speciality training.
+Teaching: The aim is to include new systems of teaching in superspeciality training.
 Endoscopy and percutaneous interventions will be part of the training.
 Simulation methods will be used in a big way in training the procedures.
-Short and long-term goals of training in MCh curriculum will be specified with due emphasis to the recent advances.
-Specialty nursing at the departmental level rather than nursing college level will be explored adopting the methodology of ‘post qualification nursing training’ and the curriculum will be developed as ‘qualified in specialty’ concept.
+Short and long-term goals of training in Mch curriculum will be specified with due emphasis to recent advances.
+Specialty nursing to focus at departmental level rather than nursing college level will be explored adopting the methodology of ‘post qualification nurses training’ and the curriculum would be developed with a concept of ‘qualification in specialty’.

 - Quality and safety in patient care